mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In the case where private data or metadata has to be persisted on the servers for functionality (mappings between identities and push tokens, group metadata, etc.), it should be stored encrypted at rest and only decrypted upon need during the execution.
-Honest service provideros can rely on such "encryption at rest" mechanisms to be able to prevent access to the data when not using it.
+Honest service providers can rely on such "encryption at rest" mechanisms to be able to prevent access to the data when not using it.

 > **Recommendation:** Store cryptographic material used for server-side